Auto Hair Card Extraction for Smooth Hair with Differentiable Rendering: RELATED WORK

 \section{RELATED WORK}

 This section briefly reviews work on hair representation, hair modeling, and extracting planar representations from meshes.

 \paragraph{Hair Representation} Both hair simulation and rendering are computationally expensive due to the large number of individual strands and their complex interactions.
 To reduce computational costs, researchers have developed various reduced representations over the years, including 2D strips (commonly referred to as \emph{hair cards})~\cite{Koh2001, ward2003modeling}, cubic lattice structures\cite{Volino2006hair}, short hair strips~\cite{Guang2002hair}, and volumetric representations~\cite{wu2016hairmesh, Lee2019volumehair}.
 During rendering, these reduced representations are expanded into full hair using baked textures or procedural functions.
 Hair cards remain widely used in the gaming industry due to their simplicity and efficiency~\cite{Yibing2016}.
 For a comprehensive overview of hair rendering and simulation, we refer readers to the course by~\citet{Bertails2008}.
 However, creating hair cards for multiple LoDs continues to be a labor-intensive process for artists, representing a significant bottleneck in production pipelines.
+Recently, \citet{huang2024real} presents a real-time framework to create and render hair LoD dynamically based on pre-clustered hairs.